- Emergency Financial Resources

 The university-wide reduction in on-campus research and scholarship activities has resulted in a ramp-down of research, a pause in face-to-face human subject research, and the closure of libraries.
 These changes in the availability of resources for research and scholarship have caused significant stress and uncertainty.
 Working together, Rackham students and graduate faculty have developed alternate paths forward to address these challenges.

-With some economic sectors within our state beginning to reopen, a Research Ramp-Up Committee is working to solidify reengagement plans over the next several weeks now that the State of Michigan has authorized the limited reopening of laboratory research.
+A Research Ramp-Up Committee is working to solidify reengagement plans now that the State of Michigan has authorized the limited reopening of laboratory research.
 Please note that the university is still in the planning stages, and any future decisions involving research reengagement will be adjusted to adhere to state guidelines.
 COVID-19 has impacted nearly every facet of our research enterprise, and so the university plans to implement a phased approach to ramp up research activity.

 The University of Michigan Office of Research (UMOR) has developed guidance documents to assist faculty, postdocs, staff, and graduate students within the research pause and for this new time of research ramp-up planning.
 This guidance indicates that GSRAs will continue to be paid during the pause in noncritical laboratory research activities and the pause in human subject research, as well as during the research ramp-up period.